nicoleli04/CSE151A-Project/README.md

 - Nicole Li: Created Github Repo, helped write the similarity matrix

-- Wang Liu: Developed the similarity-based dataset merging process, implemented the Nerual Network for acne classification task.
+- Wang Liu: Developed the similarity-based dataset merging process, implemented the Neural Network for acne classification task.

 - Evelyn Mares-moreno: Talked to tutors, wrote code for Milestone 4 and updated group members about these changes